junobuild/docs/blog/2025-01-21-take-your-sanity-cms-site-to-the-internet-computer-with juno/index.md

 ## About the Template

-This template is brought to you by the [ICP HUB Italy & Ticino](https://x.com/icphub_it), the Italian hub for Web3 education and acceleration on the Internet Computer.
+This template is brought to you by our friends at [ICP HUB Italy & Ticino](https://x.com/icphub_it), the Italian hub for Web3 education and acceleration on the Internet Computer.

 This template combines [Astro](https://astro.build/), a lightweight framework best suited for websites, with Sanity CMS for content management.
 It's set up to work with Juno, making deployment straightforward.